Cooking the holiday meal this year could actually reduce your gluten-free holiday stress: Sounds implausible, but it’s true.

 1. Keep Holiday ‘Helpers’ Busy

-If you are nervous about well-meaning relatives and friends coming into the kitchen to help and unintentionally contaminating the food (for example, topping the green beans with butter in the fridge that’s been cross-contaminated with wheat bread crumbs instead of using the designated gluten-free butter), assign them risk-free tasks.
+If you are nervous about well-meaning relatives coming into the kitchen to help and unintentionally contaminating the food (for example, topping the green beans with butter in the fridge that’s been cross-contaminated with wheat bread crumbs instead of using the designated gluten-free butter), assign them risk-free tasks.
 Chopping vegetables, setting the table, pouring the drinks and washing dishes are all things that can help you without jeopardizing the meal.

 Gluten-Free Kid-Friendly Recipes